Island of Ireland Peace Park: Development

-Because of the events of the Easter Rebellion in 1916 and the partition of Ireland under the Anglo-Irish Treaty in 1922 and the Irish Civil War that followed it, little was done in the Republic of Ireland to commemorate the Irish dead from the Great War or World War II.
+Because of the events of the Easter Rising in 1916 and the partition of Ireland under the Anglo-Irish Treaty in 1922 and the Irish Civil War that followed it, little was done in the Republic of Ireland to commemorate the Irish dead from the Great War or World War II.
 Those countries who were engaged in the Great War all preserve the memory of their fallen soldiers with national monuments in the Western Front area.
-This led to some ill-feeling in the already crowded emotions of the conflict on the island, and perhaps was highlighted when Northern Ireland's community's Ulster Tower Thiepval in France was one of the first memorials erected.
+That led to some ill feelings in the already-crowded emotions of the conflict on the island and perhaps was highlighted when Northern Ireland's Ulster Tower, in Thiepval, France, was one of the first memorials erected.

-This Tower memorial, however, serves not to "redress the balance" but rather to recall the sacrifices of those from the island of Ireland from all political and religious traditions who fought and died in the war.
+The tower memorial, however, serves not to "redress the balance" but rather to recall the sacrifices of those from the island of Ireland from all political and religious traditions who fought and died in the war.
 It also serves as a symbol of modern-day reconciliation.
-The Tower houses bronze cubicles containing record books listing the known dead, which are publicly accessible copies of the originals belonging to the National War Memorial, Islandbridge, Dublin.
+The tower houses bronze cubicles containing record books listing the known dead, which are publicly accessible copies of the originals belonging to the National War Memorial, Islandbridge, Dublin.

-The project was initiated by a member of the Irish Parliament (Dail Eireann), Paddy Harte TD, who, together with a community activist, Glen Barr from Northern Ireland, established 'A Journey of Reconciliation Trust'.
-The Trust was a broad-based, cross-border, organisation with offices in Dublin.
-The Trust was made up of representatives of the main churches in Ireland and professional political and representatives and community leaders from both parts of Ireland under the leadership of Paddy Harte and Glenn Barr.
+The project was initiated by a member of the Dáil Éireann, Paddy Harte, who, together with a community activist, Glen Barr, from Northern Ireland, established 'A Journey of Reconciliation Trust'.
+The trust was a broad-based, cross-border, organisation with offices in Dublin.
+The trust was made up of representatives of the main churches in Ireland and professional political and representatives and community leaders from both parts of Ireland under the leadership of Harte and Barr.

-The Irish government became involved in part funding the project together with the Northern Ireland Office.
-Statutory and private bodies rolled in behind the project and within two years of the initiation of the JRT the Island of Ireland Peace Park and Celtic Round tower was complete.
-It was formally opened by the Irish President Mary McAleese who, in the presence of Queen Elizabeth of the United Kingdom and King Albert of Belgium, led the wreath-laying ceremony in the afternoon of 11 November 1998.
-It was the first time an Irish State officially acknowledged the soldiers from Ireland who died in WW1.
-This was also a seminal moment in Irish history when an Irish Head of State and a British Monarch met publicly in a joint ceremony.
-The Park is maintained by the Commonwealth War Graves Commission on behalf of the Office of Public Works in Ireland.
-Prior to the Island of Ireland Peace Park, no Irish government dignitary had ever attended any WW1 Remembrance Service either in Ireland or at the Menin Gate.
-At an official ceremony on 11 November 1998 the Irish President apologised on behalf of the Republic of Ireland to the families of the fallen for what she called the 'national amnesia' in remembering the soldiers of WW1 from the Island of Ireland.
+The Irish government became involved in part funding the project, together with the Northern Ireland Office.
+Statutory and private bodies rolled in behind the project and within two years of the initiation of the JRT the Island of Ireland Peace Park and Celtic Round Tower was complete.
+It was formally opened by the Irish President Mary McAleese, who, in the presence of Queen Elizabeth II of the United Kingdom and King Albert II of Belgium, led the wreath-laying ceremony on the afternoon of 11 November 1998.
+It was the first time an Irish State officially acknowledged the soldiers from Ireland who died in World War I. This was also a seminal moment in Irish history when an Irish head of state and a British monarch met publicly in a joint ceremony.
+The park is maintained by the Commonwealth War Graves Commission on behalf of the Office of Public Works in Ireland.
+Prior to the Island of Ireland Peace Park, no Irish government dignitary had ever attended any World War I remembrance service either in Ireland or at the Menin Gate.
+At an official ceremony on 11 November 1998, the Irish President apologised on behalf of the Republic of Ireland to the families of the fallen for what she called the 'national amnesia' in remembering the soldiers of World War I from the island of Ireland.